Bamboo is a renewable eco-crop with multiple uses in textiles, homeware and hardwares. But is bamboo sustainable and is it good for the environment?

 Bamboo also grows much faster than its hardwood and softwood equivalents.
 As such, it can be harvested every three to seven years.
-Typically, timber is harvested when trees are around 30-50 years old.
+Some timber is only harvested when trees are around 30-50 years old!

-It also takes less energy and other resources to produce bamboo over wood or steel.
+Producing bamboo also takes less energy and other resources compared to wood or steel.

 On the surface, bamboo looks like a sustainable solution for the textile industry.
 But its use as a fabric is actually where this grass falls short.

 There’s a good reason why Global Organic Textile Standards don’t give certification to bamboo textiles.
 Not even if they’ve been produced with organically grown bamboo.

 Turning rough bamboo grass and shoots into a usable fabric is not an easy feat.
 It requires an intensive and chemical heavy process to produce the fabric.

 In industrial textile production, cellulose-heavy bamboo pulp is dissolved in a chemical solution.
 It’s then pushed through a spinneret to produce a yarn which is chemically solidified.

 Once the yarn has been produced, it’s often treated with dyes, bleaches or formaldehyde.
 The end product is a rayon fabric which is far from natural or organic.

 The same argument can be applied to the production of cotton.
 Cotton is often treated using a chemical process.
 But unlike bamboo, it’s possible to buy Fairtrade certified and sustainable cotton.